jiritobolka/gooddata.github.com/_posts/2011-07-26-MAQL-description.md

 ---
-title: MAQL and its relation with PDM and LDM
-excerpt: How MAQL works with PDM and LDM in GoodData
+title: Creating Analytical Project with MAQL DDL
+excerpt: This article quickly describes the relationship between the GoodData MAQL DDL, LDM, PDM, and DLI.
 layout: post
 ---

 # {{ page.title }}
 _by Jiri Tobolka ([@jirtob](http://twitter.com/jirtob))_

 Today we will show you the relationship between the GoodData Logical Data Model (LDM), Physical Data Model (PDM) and MAQL DDL language.
-MAQL is GoodData proprietary data definition language.
+MAQL DDL is GoodData proprietary data definition language.
 We will outline the basic MAQL DDL concepts in this article.

-The **LDM** is necessary for creating your reports.
+The **LDM** (Logical Data Model) is necessary for creating your reports.
 It consists of attributes and facts that GoodData users add to their reports.

-The **PDM** is used for the data storage and query.
+The **PDM** (Physical Data Model) is used for the data storage and query.
 It is de-facto a DBMS schema (tables, columns, primary/foreign keys etc.).

-The **Data Loading Interface** (DLI) is used for loading data to the GoodData projects.
+The **DLI** (Data Loading Interface) is used for loading data to the GoodData projects.

 LDM describes the logical structure of organization's data in terms like datasets, attributes and facts (check out this [documentation](http://developer.gooddata.com/api/maql-ddl.html) for more info).
 Most analytical tools and platforms will force you to develop both LDM and PDM that are perfectly aligned.
 Unlike the average tools, GoodData interface with user only via the LDM.
 The corresponding PDM and DLI are automatically generated from the LDM.
 The LDM model is created and modified via the MAQL DDL language statements, that are kind of similar to the SQL DDL (Data Definition Language).

-**NOTE**: We will work with the "Employee" dataset in following example.
-A Similar dataset is part of the [HR demo](http://developer.gooddata.com/gooddata-cl/examples/hr/).
+**NOTE**: We'll use the "Employee" dataset example to show you the relationship between the LDM, PDM and DLI.
+A similar dataset is part of the [HR demo](http://developer.gooddata.com/gooddata-cl/examples/hr/).

-We will show you corresponding LDM, PDM and DLI in the following example.
 Lets start with a simple LDM model that you can see on the figure below.
 As you can see, the LDM contains one fact and two attributes in a hierarchy (department and employee).

 <p>
 <center><img src="{{ site.root }}/images/posts/ldm-model.png" alt="Logical Data Model"></center>
 </p>

+As we have mentioned above, we'll use the MAQL DDL language to define the LDM.
+The rest (PDM and DLI) will be generated automatically via the SYNCHRONIZE MAQL DDL command.

-As we hinted above, the PDM is standard DBMS schema with tables, columns, primary and foreign keys.
+The PDM is standard DBMS schema with tables, columns, primary and foreign keys.
 A LDM `ATTRIBUTE` is represented by a database table with primary key and couple text columns (one for each `LABEL`) in the PDM.
 A LDM `FACT` is mapped to a column in a PDM fact table.
-The figure below outlines the PDM that has been generated from the LDM above.
+The figure below outlines the PDM that has been automatically generated from the LDM above.

 <p>
 <center><img src="{{ site.root }}/images/posts/pdm-model.png" alt="Physical Data Model"></center>
 </p>

-As we have mentioned above, we'll use the MAQL DDL language to define the LDM.
-The rest (PDM and DLI) will be generated automatically via the SYNCHRONIZE MAQL DDL command.
-Lets now talk about the DLI.
+The last piece of the puzzle is the DLI that is necessary for data loading.
 GoodData platform loads data in self-describing packages.
 The data package is a ZIP archive that contains the data (delimited file) and a manifest that describes how the data map to the project's LDM and PDM.
 The figure below shows the data file only.
 As you can see this is de-normalized (flattened `d_employee_department` and `f_employee` PDM tables) version of the PDM.

 <p>
 <center><img src="{{ site.root }}/images/posts/data-template.png" alt="Data Template"></center>